0xDBFB7/covidinator/documents/notes/Simulation.md

 ooh, openmm totally does have support for time-varying forces - was that just added?
 Nope, it wasn't. darn! what an idiot.

-sorry, thousands of grampas that died because of that arrogant decision.
-I want a hug.

 >  The values of per-particle parameters are specified as part of the system definition, while values of global parameters may be modified during a simulation by calling [`Context::setParameter()`](http://docs.openmm.org/7.1.0/api-c++/generated/OpenMM.Context.html#_CPPv2N6OpenMM7Context12setParameterERKNSt6stringEd "OpenMM::Context::setParameter").